shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-screen.md

 To filter data by any of the filterable columns (see table above):

 1. Click on the column heading to enable the search box or filter selection values.
-1. Once you select your filter values, click on the "Search" button on the top right hand corner.
+1. Once you select your filter values, click on the **Search** button on the top right hand corner.
 1. Your search results will display on the main screen.

 ## Side panel